What is a prepaid debit card?

 Where can I use a prepaid debit card?

-A prepaid debit card acts just like a traditional debit card and can be used anywhere that accepts the brand on the front of the card.
-If you have a Visa prepaid debit card, you can use the card anywhere that accepts Visa credit cards.
-If you have a MasterCard prepaid debit card, you can use the card anywhere that accepts MasterCard credit cards.
+A prepaid debit card acts just like a traditional debit card and can be used anywhere that accepts the brand on the front.
+If you have a Visa prepaid debit card, you can use it anywhere that accepts Visa credit cards.
+If you have a MasterCard prepaid debit card, you can use it anywhere that accepts MasterCard credit cards.

 You can also pull cash off of a prepaid debit card at participating ATM machines.
 However, you need to be aware that ATM fees will be applied, so check with your prepaid debit card provider to determine what the charge is at the machine most convenient to you.